JSON Preset Builder

 Walkthrough: dump, mutate, load, send

-Take chrome-148-windows, change the User-Agent, register the result as my-chrome-mutant, fire a request through it.
+The shortest useful example: take chrome-148-windows, change the User-Agent, register the result as my-chrome-mutant, fire a request through it.

 - Go